 I was only too happy to give her a ride, and she quickly called her young son and another woman to join her.
 Before we pulled away, they had managed to squeeze in an older man who held his arm out the window in order to bring along his fishing pole.
 Unfortunately for him, but luckily for us, he hadn’t caught any fish that afternoon.
 We wouldn’t have liked the smell of fish stinking up the car as we drove them home.

 Now you have to remember that these villagers work the farms and live with sheep and goats.
 While they looked relatively well-dressed and clean (they had just bathed at the hot springs), the smell of the animals had permeated their clothing.
 As we drove, I lowered the front windows of the car to get fresh air.
 Thank goodness it had been a relatively warm and sunny day, or I would have chilled them to the bone, the windows had to be down, just had to be.
 We drove on and on, past many small farms and I couldn’t believe that they didn’t ask us to stop.
-We drove for at least 8km before the woman with the son signalled us to stop.
+We drove for at least 8km before the woman with the son signaled us to stop.

 When I asked to take their photo, they were only too happy to oblige, but the woman ran to get her husband to pose with the group.
-What wonderful people, they couldn’t speak a work of English and our French was meager, but smiles and handshakes always speak louder than words anyway.
+What wonderful people, they couldn’t speak a word of English and our French was meager, but smiles and handshakes always speak louder than words anyway.
 The angler and his wife carried on with us for at least another two kilometres.

 They must have walked to the river because I doubt that the louages (shared taxis that carry people around Tunisia from one village to the other) would have a route in this direction.
 Either way, we had saved them from a long walk, the beginning of which was a very steep uphill climb or else the expense of the louage.
 It was wonderful to interact with some rural Tunisians; these moments always make our travel more meaningful.